wgibson75/rtspcapture/README.md

 <pre>./config/config.json</pre>

 #### Configuring CCTV Cameras

+This repo comes with a sample JSON configuration that I use for my CCTV cameras.
+This gives various examples of how I've configured my cameras.

 Each camera is configured by adding a corresponding entry to the **cameras** field in the JSON configuration file.
 Each camera is defined with these fields: